1490560350/WormReIDTracker/README.md

 1. Please place the 5 ".csv" files obtained from the feature point detection algorithm into the "Feature_point" subfolder within the "Tracker" folder.

 2. Open the program using Matlab R2021a, run ‘Tracker_ Feature.p’, and obtain the experimental results.
+For the TrackEval code and usage instructions, please visit: https://github.com/JonathonLuiten/TrackEval.